malagoni/WhatsAppToDiscord/docs/commands.md

 When disabled (disabled by default), WhatsApp names won't be added to messages sent to Discord from WhatsApp.
 (Note that the bot already sets the username to the message sender's name)
 - Format: `disableWAPrefix`

+## enableDeletes
+When enabled (enabled by default), deleting a message on one platform removes it from the other.
+- Format: `enableDeletes`

+## disableDeletes
+When disabled, deleting a message on one platform will not affect the other, keeping the history.
+- Format: `disableDeletes`

 ## enableLocalDownloads
 When enabled, the bot downloads files larger than 8MB to your download location.
 See `getDownloadDir` for your download location.
 - Format: `enableLocalDownloads`